-5.10 Commercial Driver Licensing: Recommendations for Jurisdictions
+5.9 Commercial Driver Licensing

-5.10.1.
-Require commercial vehicle test drivers to have a CDL and appropriate endorsements and restrictions for the vehicles they are testing.
+5.9.1.
+Drivers operating or testing an ADS-equipped commercial motor vehicle must have the appropriate license and endorsements to operate that class of vehicle.

-- 5.10.2.
-Require the CDL test driver to be located inside the vehicle unless specifically approved to test the vehicle with the CDL test driver outside the vehicle or remotely located. - 5.10.3.
-Require MOEs that are testing ADS technologies on commercial vehicles to follow all regulations for companies that hire CDL drivers are required to follow. - 5.10.4.
-Require compliance with all regulations related to the vehicle and the load being transported. - 5.10.5.
-Engage in the review and development of federal regulations by FMCSA. - 5.10.6.
+5.9.2.
+Drivers operating or testing an ADS-equipped commercial motor vehicle must be located inside the vehicle unless specifically approved to operate or test the vehicle with the driver outside the vehicle or remotely located.

+- 5.9.3.
+Engage in the review and development of federal regulations by FMCSA. - 5.9.4.
 Review and adopt amendments to jurisdictional laws as federal regulations are updated.